 One day, perhaps.
-But in the meantime, the following outline covers some of the highlights of the founding and 35 years of development of this African heritage conservation project for the preservation of endangered wildlife in Kenya.
+But in the meantime, the following outline covers some of the highlights of the founding and almost 50 years of development of this African heritage conservation project for the preservation of endangered wildlife in Kenya.

 At the heart of the project is the ANIMAL ORPHANAGE, a privately owned and funded facility, unique in East Africa, for the care and rehabilitation of young, abandoned, sick or otherwise vulnerable animals and their eventual return to the wild.

 It all began like this… Two young Americans met up in East Africa for the first time in 1964.
 They were in Kenya, their country of choice, for no good purpose other than to enjoy themselves.
 Do a Teddy Roosevelt – go off on wild adventurous safaris in the bush, hunting and fishing, and collecting themselves a bag of the fabled “Big Game” trophies.

 Kenya was newly independent of British colonial rule and under the Republic’s founding President, “Mzee” Jomo Kenyatta, they found the reborn “Black African” land both a warm and welcoming place – and of beauty beyond description.

 They bonded closely over the course of their Safaris into the wildest parts of Kenya.
 But the thrill of hunting soon began to wane.
 What they came to realize was that the sheer pleasure and personal reward they received from the African “bush” experience were not from the destruction of wildlife but from feelings of wonder and exhilaration at its very existence in a timeless natural environment.

 From that point, they made a pact to do what they could to protect and preserve the animals.

 It was at first a day-dream, but over time they began to talk more seriously about the possibility of owning a small private part of the wild, with no other agenda than to fulfil their commitment.